 - Verified buyer comments flagged as “under review” or deleted

 Mercari also assigns performance-based badges to help buyers identify trustworthy sellers.
-A verified profile, gained by confirming email, SMS, and government-issued ID, signals a baseline level of legitimacy.
+A verified profile, earned by verifying email address, phone number, and government-issued ID, signals a baseline level of legitimacy.

-Additional badges like “Fast Responder”, which indicates replies within 12 hours, and “Quick Shipper”, awarded to those who ship orders within 24 hours, further reflect seller trustworthiness.
-The “Reliable Seller” badge, given to users who rarely cancel transactions or receive complaints, is another positive sign.
-If a seller lacks these indicators, it’s worth approaching their listings with added caution, as bad actors tend to avoid verification processes and create new profiles frequently to evade detection.
+Additional badges like "Fast Responder", which indicates replies within 12 hours, and "Quick Shipper", awarded to those who ship orders within 24 hours, further reflect seller trustworthiness.
+The "Reliable Seller" badge, given to users who rarely cancel transactions or receive complaints, is another positive sign.
+If a seller lacks these indicators, treat their listings as high-risk.
+Bad actors routinely skip verification and cycle through new profiles to stay ahead of detection.

 How to Report a Seller on Mercari